rgpihlstrom/NLP-Sentiment-Analysis/README.md

 - Increasing Months with Telco - Examine ideas for Innovation around loyalty programs to incent longevity
 - Type of Internet Service -  Given the big difference in rate of churn across DSL vs. Fiber Optics churners, I believe there is something obviously wrong.
 My recommendation is to engage in a competitive and or quality analysis to ensure the quality of the fiber optics lines are meeting customer expectations.

+The following 4 features were most predictive of churn: <strong>Month to Month Contract, Electronic Billing, Customer Tenure, and Fiber Optics Internet Service.</strong>

 ## Potential Impact on Revenue (Assuming 100% Detected Churn Reversal)
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/RevenueRamifications2.png" width="600" height="400"/>